-To begin with, visit the must of the musts: Red Square, the Kremlin, Arbat Street, Sparrow Hills, the State Tretyakov Gallery, Historical Museum, Pushkin Museum of Fine Arts, VDNKh, Gorky Park, Tsaritsyno, Novodevichy Convent, Bolshoi Theatre, Ostankino Television Tower, department store GUM, Patriarch Ponds, metro… I suppose it’s enough for the first-timers.
+To begin with, visit the musts: Red Square, the Kremlin, Arbat Street, Sparrow Hills, the State Tretyakov Gallery, Historical Museum, Pushkin Museum of Fine Arts, VDNKh, Gorky Park, Tsaritsyno, Novodevichy Convent, Bolshoi Theatre, Ostankino Television Tower, department store GUM, Patriarch Ponds, metro… I suppose it’s enough for the first-timers.

 Keep in mind that there are also endless lists of concerts, festivals, sports events and temporary exhibitions.
 Clubs?
 Yes.
 Restaurants?
 Yes.
 Shopping?
 Yes.
 Honestly, in Moscow, you can find whatever you want.
 It’s the biggest European city, after all.

-St Petersburg is the cultural capital of the country, city of white nights and sumptuous imperial palaces.
-Don’t even doubt to put it to your list of places to visit in Russia.
+St Petersburg is the cultural capital of the country, a city of white nights and sumptuous imperial palaces.
+Don’t even doubt to put it on your list of places to visit in Russia.

 Royal palaces, amazing cathedrals, and drawbridges are the symbols of the city.
-I’ll mention just some of the must-see places in St Petersburg: the Hermitage Museum, St. Isaac’s Cathedral, Church of the Saviour on the Spilled Blood, Mariinsky Theatre, the Russian Museum, Peter and Paul Fortress, Fabergé Museum.
+I’ll mention just some must-see places in St Petersburg: the Hermitage Museum, St. Isaac’s Cathedral, Church of the Saviour on Spilled Blood, Mariinsky Theatre, the Russian Museum, Peter and Paul Fortress, Fabergé Museum.

 Undoubtedly, you have heard of the white nights in St Petersburg.
 This is the summer period when it never gets completely dark.